vishnumaiea/R30X-Fingerprint-Sensor-Library/README.md

 # R30X-Fingerprint-Sensor-Library
-This is an Arduino compatible library for **R30X** series optical fingerprint sensors from Hangzhou Grow Technology.
+This is an Arduino compatible library for **R30X** series optical fingerprint sensor/scanner from Hangzhou Grow Technology.
 The library is written in a manner to be easily readable and thus modifiable.

 - Library version : 1.3.1
 - Author : Vishnu M Aiea
 - Source : https://github.com/vishnumaiea/R30X-Fingerprint-Sensor-Library
 - Author's website : www.vishnumaiea.in
-- Initial release : IST 07:35 PM, 08-04-2019, Monday
+- Initial release : +05:30 07:35 PM, 08-04-2019, Monday
 - Last updated : +05:30 06:10:01 PM, 20-07-2020 Monday
 - License : MIT

-A detailed tutorial on interfacing the modules and using the library is available on my project website here : https://www.vishnumaiea.in/projects/hardware/interfacing-r307-optical-fingerprint-scanner-with-arduino.
-I still need to implement some functions for importing and exporting fingerprint templates and images from the sensor to the computer.
+A detailed tutorial on interfacing the modules and using the library is available on my project website here : https://www.vishnumaiea.in/projects/hardware/interfacing-r307-optical-fingerprint-scanner-with-arduino (this repo may be newer than what's described in the tutorial).
+I still need to implement some functions for importing and exporting fingerprint templates and images from and to the sensor.

+To install this library to your computer, open the Library Manager from the Arduino IDE and search for "R30X fingerprint scanner"
+.
+Then install the latest version from the list.

 The example sketch was tested with **Arduino Due** and **Arduino Uno** using **R307** fingerprint scanner.
 To wire up, connect the TX and RX pins to the TX1 and RX1 pins of Due or Mega.
-If you're using Uno or similar boards with only one UART, use **SoftwareSerial** for the fingerprint sensor and hardware UART for debugging.
+If you're using Uno or similar boards with only one hardware UART, use **SoftwareSerial** for the fingerprint sensor and hardware UART for debugging.
 The example can invoke all implemented functions from a serial terminal with short commands and input parameters.
 Below is the list of available commands.

 - **clrlib** - clear library
 - **tmpcnt** - get templates count